 But most of the legislation deals with how states can facilitate testing -- as opposed to consumer use of the vehicles -- largely because truly automated vehicles aren't yet available on the market.
 When that day comes, states will face a host of thorny questions.
 Historically, states have regulated drivers, and the feds have regulated vehicles.
 But what happens when the vehicle is the driver?
 The National Highway Traffic Safety Administration has said issues such as licensing, driver training, and how the vehicles will be operated are best handled by the states.
+Nevada became the first state to authorize the operation of autonomous vehicles on its roadways in 2011; since then California, Florida and the District of Columbia have all passed laws that open the door for self-driving vehicle testing on public roads as well.
 Stereo Cameras Spot Pedestrians, Stop Your Car.
 Stereoscopic vision helps humans and other highly evolved species spot prey and predators.

 It’s also why two cameras mounted on your windshield are better at spotting hazards, sending that information to the active safety system, and stopping your car before you take out Grandma.
 A stereo camera can analyze the difference between to images, more accurately detect objects ahead and determine their size and distance.
 “This cannot be done sufficiently reliably with mono cameras, which only estimates distances and … only able to identify objects that they have learned,” Friedrich Angerbauer, head of Continental’s Advanced Driver Assistance Systems (ADAS) business unit, told Wired.